 Learn More: Top 7 Predictions for RPA in 2022

 How Does Blueprint Enable Intelligent Process Automation at Scale?

 The successful application of Intelligent Process Automation is dependent on synergy.
 By definition, artificial intelligence is combined with RPA to marry the task execution of bots with the intelligence and use of analytics that AI provides so complex, end-to-end business processes can be automated for bigger returns.

 Therefore, a solution is needed to consolidate these tools; otherwise, a disconnected siloed IPA architecture will simply result in future failure.

 That's where Blueprint comes in.
-Blueprint's Enterprise Automation Suite is the heart of your Intelligent Process Automation toolchain.
+Blueprint's Business Transformation Platform is the heart of your Intelligent Process Automation toolchain.

 Delivering the most powerful automation design environment on the market where end-to-end automations that combine RPA and AI technologies can be designed, planned, and managed in what we call a Digital Blueprint.

 Digital Blueprints contain everything you need to drive intelligent automation in your organization.
 From detailed process flows, functional and non-functional requirements, user stories, compliance, and regulatory requirements, to both functional and acceptance tests, among other critical information for successful solution delivery.

 They can be used to drive any number of Intelligent Process Automation use cases such as RPA, the migration of legacy applications, custom development, or for commercial off-the-shelf technology implementations.